Mylo90/CO2-Mask/docs/earlyPrototype/README.md

 # Early Prototype

-This folder contains resources related to the early prototypes of the CO2 Mask project.
+This folder contains resources and documentation related to the early prototype development of the CO2 Mask project.

 ## Contents
+- `3M-6000M-Mask.jpg`: Image of the 3M 6000 series mask used in early designs.
+- `breadboardCircuit.jpg`: Picture of the breadboard circuit setup used in prototyping.
+- `connectBLEvideo.mov`: Video demonstrating the connection to Bluetooth Low Energy (BLE).

-- **prototype.jpg**: An image of the early gas mask prototype developed during the project.
+- `prototype.jpg`: Image of the early prototype of the CO2 Mask.
+- `unattachedComponents.jpg`: Photo of components that were unattached during prototyping.

+This folder helps document the progression and iteration of the mask design.

 ## Overview